 - Use concrete words, not abstract.
-It’s easy to grasp if it’s tangible.
+It’s easy to grasp the idea if it’s tangible.
 You can picture it in your mind.
 Don’t be vague.

 - Beware of words that end with -ness, -tion, -ious, -ful, -tive, -ance or -ence.
 They often signal passive constructions or betray abstract thinking.